ibanezjp/zwiftapi/README.md

 1. HttpTrigger Azure Functions to add/remove completed routes.
 #### Auto import from a screen shot.
 1. Upload screenshot to Azure Storage (BLOB)
 2. An Azure Function triggered by the new BLOB identifies completed routes (using https://www.customvision.ai/) and then identifies the name of completed routes (using https://cloud.google.com/vision/docs/ocr) and stored the results in a queue.
+I tried first using Computer Vision from Azure but it does not detect text so I switched to Google OCR.
 3. An Azure Function triggered by the new message in the Queue marks completed routes as DONE in your profile.

 ![Badges](https://zwfitstorageaccount.blob.core.windows.net/train/Chapas_4.jpeg)